Kent-and-Co/bktsk-yt-scheduler/readme.txt

 == Changelog ==

+### 0.3.1
+Fixing FAQ.

 ### 0.3.0
 Hooray!
 Now we got the shortcode to show the calendar.
 (Only this month, no paging.)

 ### 0.2.0